baku89/ISF4AE/README.md

 - `"color"`: displayed as a color picker.
 - `"image"`: displayed as a layer reference input.

+### Other Addotional Properties for Inputs

+"MIN" and "MAX" only affects the range of slider UI in the Effect Controls panel and user can still set the value out of the range.
+To constrain the value within the range forcely, you can use the plug-in's custom properties `"CLAMP_MIN"` and `"CLAMP_MAX"` in boolean value.

 ### ISF Built-in Uniforms

 Here are how the plug-in determines ISF built-in uniforms' values: